na-na-hi/renget/archive/vrgheadsets.md

 Quest 3 will be smaller and lighter than the Quest 2, with pancake lenses and a higher resolution screen.
 Other improvements include an updated SoC for better performance in standalone games and improved passthrough cameras.
 Controllers won't be self-tracked like the Quest Pro, and instead will be similar to the Quest 2, but without the rings.
 Shaping up to be a better option than the Quest Pro for most people.
 Price will be $500, and the Quest 2 will stick around as the budget option after its release.

+Pico 5 hasn't been officially announced yet, but according to leaks, it will have the same SoC as the Quest 3 with 2560x2560 per eye resolution and two extra cameras on the headset for controller tracking.

 #####--- DISCONTINUED HEADSETS ---#

 Reverb G2 is still a decent option for sim players if you can find it for a good price.
 Headset resolution is high, but the controller tracking, while still usable, is subpar compared to other headsets.
 Playing some heavier SteamVR games through the WMR software can add some overhead, [OpenComposite](https://gitlab.com/znixian/OpenOVR) can help if you're running into performance issues there.